HendEmad/Problem-Solving/level 2/leetcode/01- linear-dataStructures/02-Array II.md

             }
         }

-        //this command will only run if the loop is totally traversed and count <= 1 so return true. return true;
+        // If the loop is totally traversed and count <= 1 so return true. return true;
     }
 };